pfeerick/edgetx/EdgeTX-Installation-with-OpenTX-Companion.md

 ## Flashing the EdgeTX Bootloader and Firmware

 1. Download the current EdgeTX Firmware.
-You can download the release candidate build .zip file (edgetx-firmware-v2.4.0.zip) directly from Github -https://github.com/EdgeTX/edgetx/releases/tag/v2.5.0
+You can download the firmware ZIP-file (edgetx-firmware-vX.X.X.zip) directly from Github - https://github.com/EdgeTX/edgetx/releases/latest

 2. Unzip the file and save the correct .bin file (same name as your radio type) to your computer.